 When you discuss this procedure with Dr. Lazzaro, you need to be clear about your expectations so that he can help you determine a realistic result.
 If you are on medication – either over-the-counter (OTC) or prescription – be sure to ask if you should continue taking the medicine or stop before surgery.
 If you take any herbal supplements, ask about those, too.

 The chin augmentation procedure is performed as an outpatient procedure and usually takes about one hour to complete while under a MAC/sedation or general anesthetic.
 During the procedure, Dr. Lazzaro will try different size implants to determine which size looks best.

 The implant itself is typically made of solid silicone and is shaped like the narrow chin guard of a sports helmet.
 The surgeon may further sculpt the implant to adjust the shape for a custom fit.
 Once in place, the chin implant should create a strong, natural-looking jaw line.
 The implant is then placed in a pocket created in front of your chin.
 The incision is placed on the underside of your chin where it is not obvious.
 Incisions inside of the mouth are an option.
 Chin augmentation is often performed with rhinoplasty surgery to create a balanced, harmonized look.

 What happens after chin augmentation surgery?

 Since we perform chin augmentation surgery as an outpatient procedure, you will be free to return home the same day of the surgery.
-You will have a bandage tightly secured under your chin to help restrict movement.
-You may experience some discomfort and swelling in the area for several days.
+You will have a taped bandage tightly secured under on your chin to help restrict movement and will you may experience some discomfort and swelling in the area for several days.
 Bruising is usually minimal and disappears quickly.

 How long is the recovery after chin augmentation?

 You will be able to return to normal activities within a short time and should be able to return to work within a few days.
-While you may experience some temporary tightness, your chin and neck area may show bruising, both should disappear within a week.
-The final results may not be visible for several weeks.
+While you may experience some temporary tightness and your chin and neck area show bruising, both should disappear within a week.
+The final results of may not be visible for several weeks.